Skip to main content

 Mama King of 4 Crazy Kings offers up a fun idea for making cool recycled apples out of plastic lids.
 She explains that this craft is a good one for preschoolers and kindergartners and hints that these lovely fruits might look quite nice as part of an apple tree display.
 (We agree!)
 To make the upcycled apples, you’ll want to have apple seeds, plastic lids, tissue paper, glue, a hole punch, a paintbrush and, last but not least, pipe cleaners for the stems.
 Be sure to visit the site for the complete walk-through and to see great pictures of all of the steps.

-Editor’s note: This article was originally published a few years ago, and updated in 2023.
+Editor’s note: This article was originally published a few years ago and was most recently updated in August 2024 by ParentMap’s associate editor, Kari Hanson.
+New crafts were added and all other entries were fact-checked.
 Jen Betterley and Vicky McDonald contributed to this article.

 Related Topics